 Thursday, June 27, 2013

-When can I feed my baby?
 Try to feed your baby as soon after birth as possible.
 Many babies are born ready and looking for the breast.
-In the first days and weeks, it might feel like your baby always wants to eat – 8‒12 times a day is normal!
-Get tips on how to tell if your baby is hungry.
+In the first days and weeks, you might feel like your baby always wants to eat.
+Eating 8‒12 times a day is normal for newborns.
+Get tips on how to know if your baby is hungry.

-Diapers – What goes in must come out!
+Diapers.
 Count how many wet and dirty diapers your baby has each day.
 By the time a baby is 4 days old, 5‒6 wet diapers and 3‒4 dirty diapers a day is normal.
 The urine should be light in color and not have a strong odor.
-Dirty diapers should be loose and yellow, with what looks like seeds or curds inside.
+Dirty diapers should be loose and yellow.
+You might see what looks like seeds or small thick lumps (like cottage cheese) inside.

-Weight – Babies who are gaining weight well are eating well.
-While it is completely normal for a baby to lose between 5-7% of their body weight in the days immediately after birth, most babies are back to their birth weight by the time they are 2 weeks old.
-Babies usually gain between ½ - 1oz. per day.
-Talk to your baby’s pediatrician if you are unsure about your baby’s growth.
+Weight.
+Babies who eat well gain weight.
+It is completely normal for babies to lose a little bit of their body weight in the days immediately after birth.
+Most babies are back to their birth weight by the time they are 2 weeks old.
+Babies usually gain between one-half and 1 ounce per day.
+Talk to your baby’s doctor if you have questions about your baby’s growth.

 Activity.
 Babies who are getting enough to eat typically have some time every day when they are alert, looking at people and things around them, and reacting to noises.
 This is how babies learn about the world.